Find out what some of our graduates are doing today in pursuing their successful careers.

 Industries nationwide count on welders to support them and help keep them running, from construction to manufacturing and everything in between.
 There are four main types of arc welding used in the field, and the Welding program at UTI Avondale teaches these processes to students so they can prepare to become combination welders:

 Along with the four main types of arc welding, students enrolled in the Welding program get trained on how to weld in a variety of positions for both plate and sheet metals, as well as pipes.
-Courses in the program include:
+Welding courses in the program include:

 The four main arc welding processes taught at UTI’s Avondale campus can help prepare students to fill entry-level roles in the industry.
 Find out more about how these processes work and differ from one another in this video.